Cardiac Enzyme Studies

 Cardiac enzyme studies are done to:

-- Determine whether you are having a heart attack or acute coronary syndrome if you have symptoms such as chest pain, shortness of breath, nausea, sweating, and abnormal electrocardiography results.
+- Help determine whether you are having a heart attack or acute coronary syndrome.

 - Check for injury to the heart from other causes, such as an infection.